-This is a vehicle piloted by a non-human which is capable of taking itself and passangers anywhere а vehicle driven by a human can be taken at any time. use this term instead of 'driverless' since driverless connotes the absence of a driver, human or otherwise.
-The terms 'self-driving' and imply varying dearees or software mechanical assistance to a human driver.
+This is a vehicle piloted by a non-human which is capable of taking itself and passangers anywhere a vehicle driven by a human can be taken at any time.
+I use this term instead of 'driverless' since driverless connotes the absence of a driver, human or otherwise.
+The terms 'self-driving' and 'autonomous' can imply varying degrees of mechanical or software assistance to a human driver.